zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 ### Lock-Mint and Burn-Release Mechanisms

-Reason we have chosen these mechanisms is because our ERC-20 token might not be mintable and we are sure that our subnet's gas token is mintable.
+Reason we have choosen these mechanisms is because our ERC-20 token might not be mintable and we are sure that our subnet's gas token is mintable.

 #### How Lock-Mint works:

 - User deposits tokens to the bridge contract, effectively locking it.
-- Relayer detects the transfer event and sends a transaction to the bridge contract that is on the alternate chain.
+- Relayer detects the transfer event and sends a transaction to the bridge contract that is on the other chain.
-- Bridge contract on the alternative chain mints the token and sends it to the given address.
+- Bridge contract on the alternave chain mints the token and sends it to the given address.

 We are using Lock-Mint mechanism when we bridge our token from C-chain to Subnet.

 #### How Burn-Release works:

 - User deposits tokens to the bridge contract, bridge contract send them to the 0 address, effectively burning it.
-- Relayer detects the transfer event and sends a transaction to the bridge contract that is on the alternate chain.
+- Relayer detects the transfer event and sends a transaction to the bridge contract that is on the other chain.
-- Bridge contract on the alternate chain sends the token to the given address, effectively releasing it.
+- Bridge contract on the alaternate chain sends the token to the given address, effectively releasing it.

 We are using Burn-Release mechanism when we bridge our token from Subnet to C-chain.